Journalism and Mass Communication

 Extensive Media Facilities

-The media facilities, dedicated classrooms and JMC faculty offices are housed in the Gustafson Fine Arts Center.
+Our media facilities, dedicated classrooms and faculty offices are housed in the Gustafson Fine Arts Center.
 Because everything is centralized, you’ll have easy access to your faculty and your peers.
-You’ll develop camaraderie and have fun while you prepare for your future.
+You’ll build camaraderie and have fun while you prepare for your future.

-Along with use for class instruction, the facilities feature a fully functioning TV studio (including news set, weather chromakey and kitchen used for cooking shows) and associated control room, multiple radio studios, a fully equipped office for the student newspaper staff and a computer classroom.
+Along with use for class instruction, the facilities feature a fully functioning TV studio (including news set, weather chromakey and kitchen used for cooking shows) and associated control room, multiple radio and podcast studios, and a fully equipped office for the student newspaper staff.

 Connecting with Professionals